subhylahiri/sl_py_tools/numpy_tricks/linalg/README.md

     Matrix division from left (exact or least-squares).
 * `matrdiv`:
     Matrix division from right (exact or least-squares).
+* `lu`:
+    LU decomposition with broadcasting and subclass passing.
 * `qr`:
     QR decomposition with broadcasting and subclass passing.
 Does not implement the deprecated modes of `numpy.linalg.qr`.